gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 </div>

 <b>Compliance considerations:</b><br>
-Organizations may face legal liability if they fail to implement adequate training and safeguards to protect against processing personal and confidential data from within the organization by AI systems.
+Organizations may face legal liability if they fail to implement adequate training and safeguards to protect against processing personal and confidential data from within the organization by AI systems.<br><br>
-How do data processing and AI abuse monitoring regulations interact in the jurisdiction of interest?
+How do data processing and AI abuse monitoring regulations interact in the jurisdiction of interest? <br><br>
-After implementing AI solutions, who in an organization is responsible for monitoring AI regulatory changes?
+After implementing AI solutions, who in an organization is responsible for monitoring AI regulatory changes?<br><br>

 <br>
 <div style="height: 1px; width: min(800px, 100%); padding: 0 5px; box-sizing: border-box; background-color: lightgray;"></div>